 Location: Rochester, MN or Mayo sites in Minnesota or Wisconsin

-This clinical rotation gives physician assistant students the hands-on clinical experience they need in a health care setting with a diverse patient population.
-The rotation prepares students to work both independently and collaboratively as a member of a health care team.
+This program provides physician assistant students a hands-on clinical experience in a health care setting with a diverse patient population.
+The rotation exposes students to areas of medicine not addressed by core rotations and prepares them to work both independently and collaboratively as a member of a health care team.

 How to apply